 No sheathe knives will be allowed.
 Pocket knives with folding blades of less than 3 1/2 inches only.
 (We’re not wilderness camping; youth won’t need them and they are a hazard during activities.)

 No 2-way radios.
 This includes leaders and staff.
 Since the Camp staff are on 2-way radios, we ask that units do not bring or use two way radios.
 Personal cell phones are allowed, but should only be used for required communications and/or taking pictures.

 Due to a few of previous problems and injuries, NO CHEMICAL BASED Glow Stick novelty items are permitted.

 NO ALCOHOL and NO non-prescription DRUG consumption is permitted at camp – including Cannabis.

 No vehiclesare to be left on site.
 This includes bicycles.
 Vehicles are to be left in the parking lot or designated parking area.
 Please leave some identification on the dashboard of your vehicles, unit/section name, and owner name.
 Just in case we need to get hold of you.
-Cargo trailers are allows; let us know when registering if you will have a cargo trailer on site.
+Cargo trailers are allowed; let us know when registering if you will have a cargo trailer on site.

 DRESS CODE – Leaders are to ensure that all campers are dressed appropriately when uniform is not required.
 Socks and shoes are to be worn at all times.
 No tank tops or bare shoulders.
 All Guiding units require camp hats.